-Introduction to C structure
+Introduction to a C structure #

 In simple cases, scalar variables and arrays are sufficient.
-However, in practical applications, you need a new form of variable that reflects the real-world data.
+However, in practical applications, you need a new form of variable that reflects real-world data.

 To do it, C provides you with the structure type.
 A structure allows you to wrap related variables with different data types into a single variable.

-Defining structure
+Defining structure #

 To define a structure, you use the struct